BlackWolfsDen/Eluna-Grumboz-Mall-Warz/README.md

 	* add the area id to the Zone_MALL.Area table.
 	* spawn the 3 flags by typing "/say spawn mall flags" in-game at the spot you want the flags.
 	  * 3 flags will appear but 2 of them will de-spawn while 1 remains visible.
-	    * 1 flag based on the controlling team's id will allways be visible.
+	    * 1 flag will allways be visible representing the controlling team.

 3. Add you vendors.
 	* this comes with a template for vendors.